gaurav4199/national-highway-accident-prediction/README.md

 Accidents by giving a suitable rate for each type of Accidents.

-<b>Applied Concepts: Machine Learning, Regression.<br>Technologies Used: python, pandas, sklearn, numpy.</b>
+<b>Applied Concepts: Machine Learning, Regression.<br>Technologies Used: python, pandas, sklearn, numpy, jupyter notebook.</b>